swario/victron-api-HA-integration/README.md

 I used the following API request to retrieve various data points from the Victron Energy platform using different `attributeId` values.
 These `attributeId` values correspond to specific data points related to the installation, such as battery status, power production, and other measurements.

-To obtain the complete list of `attributeId` values, I reverse-engineered the API by making individual requests for each ID, which allowed me to compile a full list of sensors and their corresponding IDs.
+To obtain the complete list of `attributeId` values, I reverse-engineered the API by making individual requests for each ID, which allowed me to compile a full list of sensors and their corresponding IDs. "extracted_data.csv" contains this information

 ## Example API Request